vrroshni/videosync-plus/README.md

 - **Upload Videos:** Users can upload their videos to the platform.
 - **Custom Subtitles:** Add custom subtitles to specific timestamps in the video.
 - **Subtitle Export:** Export the video with custom subtitles.
+- **Search Functionality:** Implemented search functionality with debouncing to enhance user interactions and reduce unnecessary API calls.
+- **Data Visualization:**Added data visualizations in the form of bar charts to display video watch counts for improved data presentation.

 ## Technologies Used